 From the busy region of southern Dalmatia we head to the quiet foothills of the Dinaric Alps to Bosnia and Herzegovina.
 Our transfer to the Bosnian border will take us about 30 minutes, after which we begin our ride along Popovo fields.
-This area flooded regularly in the past and as a result most of the old villages are located up on the sides of the dry limestone mountains and ridges.
+This area flooded regularly in the past and as a result, most of the old villages are located up on the sides of the dry limestone mountains and ridges.
 We cycle along old train tracks repurposed as village roads.
 The sun is high as we settle into our lunch spot at the entrance of Vjetrenica, one of Herzegovina’s largest underground limestone cave systems.
-After our tasty picnic lunch we explore the first 500m/1600ft of this stunning and cool cave system.
-Having cooled off we set out for wine tasting in family owned winery.
-Having sampled the wine and mezze, traditional savoury finger food, we end the day in the Trebinje, Southern Herzegovina’s unofficial capital.
+After our tasty picnic lunch, we explore the first 500m/1600ft of this stunning and cool cave system.
+Having cooled off we set out for wine tasting in a family-owned winery.
+Having sampled the wine and mezze, traditional savoury finger food, we end the day in Trebinje, Southern Herzegovina’s unofficial capital.

 Moderate ride / 4hrs cycling / Ascent: 500 m / Descent: 515 m / 40km/24mi / 100% Asphalt